DataDog/hiring-engineers/answers.md

 We just had a taste of Datadog as a solution, but this is just the beginning on your Journey, what you can achieve with DataDog is only bound by your imagination.

-Don't hesitate on reaching out, I want to learn what are you trying to achieve and how can I help you to achieve it, sugin DataDog.
+Don't hesitate on reaching out, I want to learn what are you trying to achieve and how can I help you to achieve it, using DataDog.